grafana/agent/docs/sources/flow/reference/components/loki.source.podlogs.md

 `forward_to` | `list(LogsReceiver)` | List of receivers to send log entries to. | | yes

 `loki.source.podlogs` searches for `PodLogs` resources on Kubernetes.
-Each `PodLogs` resource describes a set of pods to collect logs from.
+Each `PodLogs` resource describes a set of pods to tail logs from.
-`loki.source.podlogs` discovers pods based on the `PodLogs` resources, and tails logs from the resulting pods.

 ## PodLogs custom resource